southwick-associates/R-setup/README.md

 ## Deprecated

 As of Feb 2020, I consider this approach deprecated.
 I recommend [package renv](https://rstudio.github.io/renv/index.html).
-Use `saproj::to_renv()` from saproj version 2.2, which may need to be installed from the R console:
+To migrate code from an existing project use `saproj::to_renv()` from saproj version 2.2, which may need to be installed from the R console:

 ```r
 install.packages("remotes")